MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 ## Best practice: Take advantage of Azure Hybrid Benefit

 A portfolio that integrates on-premises Microsoft software with Azure can provide you with competitive and cost advantages.
-If you currently have an operating system or other software licensing through Software Assurance (SA), you can take those licenses with you to the cloud, with Azure Hybrid Benefit.
+If you currently have an operating system or other software licensing through Software Assurance, you can take those licenses with you to the cloud, with Azure Hybrid Benefit.

 **Learn more:**